Pre-TDR track record

 Center Parcs Europe

 Center Parcs is a European network of holiday villages.
 Founded in 1968, it created the concept of short break holiday parks and has developed into the leading operator with, at the time of DB Capital Partners’ ownership, 10 holiday villages in mainland Europe.
-Accommodation at each village is generally provided in the form of villas set in beautiful natural environments.
-During our ownership, Center Parcs UK had approximately 1.5 million visitors every year and had an average occupancy rate of over 90%.

 In 2000, the Founding Partners acquired Center Parcs Europe in a joint venture with the French holiday company Pierre & Vacances.
-The market believed that there was excess supply in the short break holiday market in Central Europe and the valuation of the business had suffered accordingly.
+The market believed that there was excess supply in the short break holiday market in Continental Europe and the valuation of the business had suffered accordingly.
 Pierre & Vacances already owned Europe's largest bungalow vacation supplier, Gran Dorado Resorts, which was the leading competitor to Center Parcs Europe.

 The team worked on integrating the businesses and strengthened management in the process.
 The combination of the two businesses, in addition to several cost reduction efforts, allowed the team to grow EBITDA significantly in the three years of ownership.